bugzilla/bugzilla.github.io/_posts/2003-04-24-status-update.md

 *   Bug [193511](https://bugzilla.mozilla.org/show_bug.cgi?id=193511 "post_bug page has two headers") - post_bug page has two headers.
 *   Bug [186994](https://bugzilla.mozilla.org/show_bug.cgi?id=186994 "Unable to accept a new bug that has been assigned.") - Unable to accept a new bug that has been assigned.
 *   Bug [191537](https://bugzilla.mozilla.org/show_bug.cgi?id=191537 "Make Security Section better") - Improvements to the security section.
-*   Bug [192877](https://bugzilla.mozilla.org/show_bug.cgi?id=192877 "State changes on bugs w/ dependancies cause "Use of uninitialized values"") - State changes on bugs w/ dependancies cause "Use of uninitialized values" in BugMail.pm;
+*   Bug [192877](https://bugzilla.mozilla.org/show_bug.cgi?id=192877 "State changes on bugs w/ dependencies cause "Use of uninitialized values"") - State changes on bugs w/ dependencies cause "Use of uninitialized values" in BugMail.pm;
 *   Bug [193286](https://bugzilla.mozilla.org/show_bug.cgi?id=193286 "Field validation errors have wrong page title") - Field validation errors had the wrong page title
 *   Bug [192531](https://bugzilla.mozilla.org/show_bug.cgi?id=192531 "Bugzilla not properly closing DB statement handles") - Bugzilla not properly closing DB statement handles.
 Change code to work arround a perl < 5.8 leak when localising the tiedstatement attributes.
 Also, clear the sql statestack compat stuff so thatthe handles are really dead by the time we disconnect
 *   Bug [177997](https://bugzilla.mozilla.org/show_bug.cgi?id=177997 "Bugzilla Docs: Installing with AOLserver") - Update the AOL Server section with the new configuration information.